Persistence Exponent for the Simple Diffusion Equation: The Exact Solution for any Integer Dimension: Abstract

 \section{Abstract}

-The persistence exponent $\theta_o$ for diffusion equation ${\phi}_t = \triangle \phi$ with random gaussian initial conditions has been calculated for any dimension $d$.
-The value of $\theta_0$ in the asymptotic limit for large time comes out to be $d/4$ .
-The result is at variance with the generally accepted values of $0.12$,$0.18$ and $0.23$ for $d=1,2,3$ respectively.
+The persistence exponent $\theta_o$ for the simple diffusion equation ${\phi}_t({\it x},t) = \triangle \phi (x,t)$ , with random Gaussian initial condition {,} has been calculated exactly using a method known as selective averaging.
+The probability that the value of the field $\phi$ at a specified spatial coordinate remains positive throughout for a certain time $t$ behaves as $t^{-\theta_o}$ for asymptotically large time $t$.
+The value of $\theta_o$, calculated here for any integer dimension $d$, is $\theta_o = \frac{d}{4}$ for $d\leq 4$ and $1$ otherwise.
+This exact theoretical result is being reported possibly for the first time and is not in agreement with the accepted values $ \theta_o = 0.12, 0.18,0.23$ for $d=1,2,3$ respectively.